arjun-bala-krishnan/APT_Project/README.md

 5. It can find the GM-SRO parameter of the data among two species (or collection) of ions.
 The methodology is based on the literature cited in the reference.
 The output is a graph across shells surrounding the atoms.
 6. It can extract and plot a composition part using a mix of critical radius and nearest neighbor list.

+The overall layout of the app (in pdf) can be found here: https://lucid.app/publicSegments/view/58b4e436-3c84-47e1-97a0-401c73a01cbc

 The project is still under development.
 Anybody wishing to contribute can contact me directly.
 In the future, we will be primarily looking into optimizing the thread-safety, voxelizing data, and a better visualizing tool rather than matplotlib (which is very slow for such large data).
 I developed the project under Prof Tong Li with support from Ruhr University Bochum.

 References: